 "Always approachable and well prepared." - Personal Injury, Legal 500 2015

-Described as "scrupulous in assessing evidence."
-Bruce Silvester is also ranked as a Leading Junior in Personal Injury, Legal 500 2014
+Described as "scrupulous in assessing evidence." - Personal Injury, Legal 500 2014

 "A fearsome advocate who is capable of handling the most complex and high value of claims."
 He has many years of experience of a wide variety of personal injury claims, and is highly regarded for his expertise in cases involving brain and spinal injuries.
 He acted in Mark Lynch v CEVA Logistics, acting for the claimant, an electrician who was crushed under a fork-lift truck in the defendant's warehouse. - Chambers UK 2013

-Bruce Silvester of the same set offers "assertive advocacy," and acts on anything from large illness group actions to RTA fatalities.
+Bruce Silvester offers "assertive advocacy," and acts on anything from large illness group actions to RTA fatalities.
 Solicitors speak of his "fantastic client skills," noting that "he can be quite direct with clients and sometimes you need the barrister to be like that."
 He advised on Barltrop v TUI, which concerned a serious coach accident in Bulgaria. - Chambers UK 2013

 Prominent junior Bruce Silvester "works like a Trojan and has great forensic skills".
 “He handles catastrophic brain injury, spinal injury and multiple injury cases” - Personal Injury, Chambers UK 2011

 Specialises in international personal injury work and has been involved with a number of multiparty actions.
 He successfully acted for the claimants in Barltrop and 22 others v TUI UK Ltd, a case concerning a serious coach crash in Bulgaria involving 40 passengers travelling to a ski resort. - Travel, Chambers UK 2011